Let’s imagine you wake up one morning and head out to work. As you approach your vehicle, you try to unlock your car with your key.

 In winter, driving can be a necessary evil.
 But you’re already off to a bumpy start if you can’t unlock your car.
 When temperatures hit below 32°F, your lock can quickly freeze.
 Ice forms inside the lock, blocking the key from turning.

-If you’re based in the northern states or Canada, icy temperatures over a period of time make the metal shrink and deform.
+If you’re based in the northern states or Canada, frigid temperatures over a period of time make the metal shrink and deform.
 This makes the key harder to turn.

 How To Fix It

-While the simplest solution for a frozen lock is to wait for the car to heat up, you may want to put some money towards a de-icer spray.
-This is available for less than $10 in every automotive mechanic store or online.
+While the simplest solution for a frozen lock is to wait for the car to heat up, you may want to put some cash towards a de-icer spray.
+This is available for less than $10 in every automotive repair store or online.

-Fixing a deformed lock due to cold weather can be readily solved with increased lubrication.
+Fixing a damaged lock due to cold weather can be readily solved with enhanced lubrication.
 More on that in the next section

 Lock Needs Lubrication

 As with all car parts, the lock is subject to wear and tear.
-Over time, it gets old, and your car door will stop unlocking.
+Over time, it gets ancient, and your vehicle door will stop unlocking.

 How To Fix It

-You could try getting a specific lubricating solution for your lock to repair this.
+You could try getting a particular lubricating solution for your lock to repair this.

 Once applied, turn the key counterclockwise multiple times before attempting to unlock the car again.
 Repeat this process until successful.